Bicyclist Killed as Result of Road Rage Incident in San Bernardino: Police

-The events began just before 7 p.m. when the drivers of a 2003 Infinity and a 2000 BMW got involved in some type of altercation as they traveled eastbound on West Fifth Street, the San Bernardino Police Department stated in a news release.
+The events began just before 7 p.m. when the drivers of a 2003 Infiniti and a 2000 BMW got involved in some type of altercation as they traveled eastbound on West Fifth Street, the San Bernardino Police Department stated in a news release.

-The Infinity — driven by 32-year-old Rosendo Ortiz of San Bernardino — and the BMW — driven by 28-year-old Karina Saucedo also of San Bernardino — continued eastbound on Fifth Street engaged in a “road rage incident for some time,” according to the Police Department.
+The Infiniti — driven by 32-year-old Rosendo Ortiz of San Bernardino — and the BMW — driven by 28-year-old Karina Saucedo also of San Bernardino — continued eastbound on Fifth Street engaged in a “road rage incident for some time,” according to the Police Department.

 The two vehicles reached the intersection of Fifth Street and Ramona Avenue with Ortiz slightly ahead of Saucedo as a bicyclist was crossing the street.

 The bicyclist was struck by Ortiz’s vehicle while Saucedo swerved and crashed into a parked car, the news release stated.